 What is Betterment?

-Betterment is one of the legacy low-fee robo-advisors with the option for pure automated investment management or a hybrid, digital plus human advisor financial management.
+Betterment is one of the legacy low-fee robo-advisors with the option for pure automated investment management or a hybrid, digital plus human advisor financial management (for additional fee).
 This means that you get an investment portfolio that lines up with your goals, time horizon and risk level.

-Betterment’s assets under management clock in at number three, after Vanguard and Schwab, with over $16 billion and more than 400,000 accounts.
+Betterment’s assets under management clock in at number three, after Vanguard and Schwab.

 In our Betterment Review, we have named this platform one of the best robo-advisors for millennials, but you shouldn’t write it off if you’re outside that bracket.
 Betterment earns this distinction for a few important reasons: cost, options, minimums, and customization.

 Betterment is a goals-based robo-advisor that helps investors clearly articulate and track individual objectives.
 Users can customize their goals and easily see if they’re on track to meet them.
-It’s extremely affordable, with low fees and no minimum investment requirement.
+It’s extremely affordable, with low fees and no minimum investment requirement and only $10 to begin investing.

 Additionally, Betterment investors have the option to pursue socially-responsible investments, which appeals to the many individuals who want to earn money while making a difference in their communities or society at large.